planetA/tthread/README.md

 1. Compile your program to object files (here, we use just one, `target.o`).

 2. Link to the tthread library.
-There are two options (neither of which is particular to tthread).
+There are three options (neither of which is particular to tthread).

   (a) Dynamic linking: this approach requires no environment variables,